Villhellm/lovelace-animated-background/README.md

 ### Step 1

 Install `animated-background` by copying `animated-background.js` from this repo to `<config directory>/www/animated-background.js` on your Home Assistant instance.
-This repo also includes a handful of default animation pages to use if you would like.

 ### Step 2